 All journal articles, videos, media sources, and Powerpoint presentations will be made available for download on Canvas.

 The assessment is a combination of:

-• A midterm exam consisting of open questions (covering parts 1 & 2 of the course).
+- A final exam consisting of open essay questions (covering all parts of the course).

 Composition final grade